ryasar79/reduxx/README.md

 Check out [LessonShop.net](https://lessonshop.net) to take or teach coding lessons!
-Market yourself as a developer teacher for free and get free marketing!
+Promote your personal brand as a developer or as a developer teacher for free!